 Even if you’re traveling on a budget, buying souvenirs is always one of the highlights of going on holiday.
 We always recommend buying local.
 Choosing products from local artisans is one sure way to keep an authentic memory of your trip.
 When you’re traveling in Europe you’re spoiled for choice.
-The Baltics especially have a fantastic selection of local crafts.
-So here are our suggestions for where to shop in the Baltics, and what to get.
+The Baltic States especially have a fantastic selection of local crafts.
+So here are our suggestions for where to shop for mementos of your trip in the Baltics, and what to get.

 One of our favourite little shops in Vilnius is the Džiugas cheese shop (Vilniaus g.
 17a).
 The local cheese they specialize in is not unlike Parmigianno, and it’s very delicious.
 So you can sit down and sample different types of cheese and light bites.
 Plus they have nice wine.
 Make your own cheeseboard from whatever catches you’re eye.
 Then relax and enjoy a local delicacy!

 Most souvenirs are meant to be taken home.
 But it’s nice to treat yourself while you’re still on holiday.
 Mobile Market is a mobile farmers’ market in Kaunas.
 They have a variety of fresh produce, cheeses, fish and more.
 The location is different every day.
 On Fridays between 8 am and 1 pm you can find it on Karmelitų street in the city center.
 It’s near the entrance to the Akropolis mall.
 So it’s perfect if you’re thinking of having a picnic.
 Pick up some bread, charcuterie and cheese.
 Then take the Žaliakalnis funicular to the hill overlooking Old Town.